Loading...

 Install Apache HTTP server, the SSL module and the required tools, as follows,

-sudo yum install httpd mod_ssl wget bind-utils cronie lsof
+sudo yum install httpd mod_ssl wget bind-utils cronie lsof rsync

 Ensure that default configuration of Apache HTTP server is not used,